What is an Offshore Bank Account?

 Garnishment of Offshore Bank Accounts

-In a typical bank account garnishment, a creditor starts a garnishment by serving a writ of garnishment on the debtor’s bank, causing the bank to freeze the debtor’s accounts.
-The debtor then has an opportunity either to claim that the money in the account is exempt from process or to challenge garnishment procedures.
+A creditor starts a typical bank garnishment by serving a writ of garnishment on the debtor’s bank, causing the bank to freeze the debtor’s accounts.
+The debtor then has an opportunity either to claim that the money in the account is exempt from legal process or to challenge garnishment procedures.

 A court will order the bank to pay the money in the account to the creditor up to the amount of the judgment unless the court finds that the debtor’s money is protected from garnishment.

-No Florida court has ever permitted a writ of garnishment of a foreign bank without branches anywhere in the United States.
+No Florida court has ever permitted a writ of garnishment of an offshore bank account that does not have branches in the United States.
 Offshore bank accounts provide asset protection because the banks have no branches within the United States subject to any U.S. state or federal court jurisdiction.

 Many countries have no agreements with the U.S. regarding judgment reciprocity.
 These countries refuse to recognize U.S. judgments.
 These so-called asset protection countries are popular for offshore bank accounts.
 A creditor cannot use its U.S. judgment to garnish bank accounts in these asset protection countries.